 Leslie has also set an example for the world with her initiatives towards community service and was awarded the Order of Australia in 2006 for her service to the community.

-Her children now head the business, while she and husband Roger focus on charitable work, most notably, the Breast Cancer Network Australia.
+Her daughter Elise Gillespie and husband David Christie now head the $800 million company, while Leslie and husband Roger focus on charitable work, most notably, the Breast Cancer Network Australia.
 Her example is awesome for those aspiring entrepreneurs who want to achieve great things while also having a positive impact in the world through their work.

 9. Naomi Milgrom (Sussan Group)